 Running for the CASB Board of Directors

 The nomination deadline for candidates who are also running for election on their local school board is 4 p.m. on Friday, Nov.
-15. Candidates who are not running for election on their local school board must submit their nomination information by Friday, Nov.
-8. CASB member voting delegates will elect new CASB directors at our Annual Business & Leadership Meeting from 3-5:30 p.m.
+7. CASB member voting delegates will elect new CASB directors at our Annual Business & Leadership Meeting from 3:15-5:30 p.m.
 Thursday, Dec.
-5, in conjunction with CASB’s 73rd annual convention in Colorado Springs.
-Note: This is a new day and time.
+4, in conjunction with CASB’s 74th annual convention in Colorado Springs.
 A candidate guide outlining each candidate’s letter of intent and answers to questions prepared by CASB’s Board Leadership Committee will be emailed on Nov.
-21 and posted to our website.
+24 and posted to our website.

 AMPLIFY your impact & EXPAND your horizons for COLORADO’s KIDS